-Rental income from investment properties is recognized on a straight-line basis over the term of the relevant lease and is stated net of related depreciation and other expenses.
+Rental income from investment properties is recognized on a straight-line basis over the term of the lease and is stated net of related expenses.

 Interest income

 Interest income is accrued on a time proportion basis, by reference to the principal outstanding and the effective interest rate applicable.